rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 is a realistic sailing/foiling inshore simulator in development for PC/Steam that puts you in the driving seat of modern competitive sailing.

-Hydrofoil Generation released February 16th 2023 on Steam Early Access after almost 3 years of development.
+Hydrofoil Generation released on February 16th 2023 on Steam Early Access after almost 3 years of development.

 The game is written completely in Rust, using a custom engine based on DirectX 11, physics powered by Rapier-3D.

 Stefano Casillo, programmer commented: "Rust delivered on every single promise.
-I never experienced such an uneventful launch and QA like the one we had for Hydrofoil Generation.
+I never experienced such an uneventful launch and QA as the one we had for Hydrofoil Generation.
 The software stability has been impressive since the beginning of the project and confirmed the trend at release with very few problems all very easy to address".